TomCoalfish/Synthesis-Tools/README.md

 * Hopefully did not break anything converting it
 * Now will test stuff

-# Gamma
-* Gamma has alot of useful functions some that Stk doesnt like STFT
-* I am making it to it will work with Stk like an extensions for algorithms
-* It is not really difficult as it's all mostly templates
-* It has a peculiar audio scheduler in it you can use as the audio system

 # SIMD, Fixed point
 * The idea is that with the templates you can be able to use vectorizer classes
 * I have a fixed point class that is like a floating point number